105 – McMaster University

 Note: Many of our programs may become full before published deadlines.
 We will stop making offers of admission if this happens, regardless of an applicant’s qualifications.
 It is critical that you apply and submit any necessary documentation well before published deadlines.

 Entrance awards are offered to International, Canadian and Permanent Resident students entering Level I of a first baccalaureate degree program and who have not attended a postsecondary institution.

 Awards are based on final admission averages as of June 30, 2020.
 We offer many in‑course scholarships for students enrolled in programs above Level I.

 Note: Some eligibility restrictions apply.

 Residence places for Level I current high school applicants are allocated based on academic standing.

-In previous years, a minimum average in the mid-80s (or equivalent standing) was required for guaranteed residence.
-This average is subject to change for 2018 admission.
+In previous years, a minimum average in the mid-80s (or equivalent) was required for guaranteed residence.
+This average is subject to change for 2020 admission.

 If you have previous postsecondary experience, you are not eligible for guaranteed residence.

 We encourage you to review available off-campus housing opportunities listed on the McMaster Off-Campus Resource Centre (OCRC) site.